This turbo size calculator gives the numbers you need to analyse turbo compressor maps so you can find a good turbo for your engine.

 This calculator needs your engine capacity & your desired boost pressure in PSI at your desired RPM.

-A worked example using this calculator can be found here for a BMW M4 turbo upgrade (S55)
+A list of worked example using this turbo calculator can be found here

 Turbo Size Calculator – Using the numbers